-All text edited by OTIF is in blue rectangles, which means that without the blue rectangles this document corresponds exactly to the ERA application guide as indicated on the title page.
+All text edited by OTIF is in blue rectangles, which means that without the blue rectangles this document corresponds exactly to the ERA application guide.

 As a general principle, where the guide refers to "TSI", this can also be taken to cover the 'UTP'.
 Where this is not the case, this is pointed out specifically.